railsuser2014/openobject-doc-book-en/9/22_Google/22_Google_earth.rst

    :scale: 50
    :align: center

-This is the screen shot for finding the delievery routes from warehouse location to customer location.
+This is the screen shot for finding the delivery routes from warehouse location to customer location.
 Here we can see there are different routes in different colours.
 By clicking on particular route we get the information about Customer Location, Warehouse Location, Number of Products sent and Number of delieveries made.

 (3) KML for ``Partners``